jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 + start_lng: Longitude of the start station.
 + end_lat: Latitude of the end station.
 + end_lng: Longitude of the end station.
-+ member_casual: The type of users, either annual members or casual riders.
++ member_casual: The user types, either annual members or casual riders.

 ## Data Cleaning, Data Manipulation, and Data Exploration